Your chance to speak at the 2021 Revenue Integrity Symposium

 NAHRI’s Revenue Integrity Symposium (RIS) is a fantastic way to network with and learn from revenue integrity professionals from across the country.
 But have you considered that RIS can also help hone your professional speaking skills?

-NAHRI is currently seeking healthcare professionals who are willing to throw their hat into the RIS ring and submit proposals for the 2020 symposium.
-This year, we will soar to new elevations as we meet October 6–7, 2020, in Westminster (Denver), Colorado.
-Our new call for speakers application is easier than ever to navigate and submit.
+NAHRI is currently seeking healthcare professionals who are willing to throw their hat into the RIS ring and submit proposals for the 2021 symposium.
+We will gather October 19–20, 2021, in Kissimmee, Florida.

 Whether you’re a new or seasoned speaker, this is your chance to share your knowledge and experience with a group of peers.

 We seek proposals on everything from regulatory updates to operational strategies to case studies.
 Whether your passion is sharing a story about the great things happening at your facility, relating lessons learned as you hit roadblocks, or breaking down Medicare complexities into actionable strategies, 2021 RIS is the place for you.

 And while we all need to know the latest on price transparency, chargemaster updates, and so on, you might be surprised at how many requests we have for people who can discuss day-to-day experiences in revenue integrity.
 In fact, one of our most popular NAHRI Quarterly Member Call topics was inter- and intradepartmental collaboration.
 How is your department structured?
 How do you justify increased staffing and support?
 How do you learn to work well with others?
 The most interesting session proposal might just involve sharing what is happening around you every day.